Florida sheriff calls shooting suspect a 'coward,' deputies would have 'shot him up a lot' - 1010 WCSI

 Florida sheriff calls shooting suspect a ‘coward,’ deputies would have ‘shot him up a lot’

-The accused Florida gunman accused of killing four random people–including a mother and a 3-month-old baby–is a “coward” for surrendering to police while unarmed in order to be arrested, Polk County Sheriff Grady Judd said Sunday.
+The Florida gunman accused of killing four random people – including a mother and a 3-month-old baby – is a “coward” for surrendering to police while unarmed in order to be arrested, Polk County Sheriff Grady Judd said Sunday.

 “It would have been nice if he would have come out with a gun,” Judd told a news conference, according to Reuters.
 “We would have shot him up a lot.
 But he didn’t because he was a coward.
 When someone chooses to give up, we take them into custody peacefully.”